haacked/haacked.com/_posts/archived/2004-04-20-survey-unveils-what-happens-in-bedroom.aspx.markdown

 ---
 layout: post
-title: "Survey Unveils What Happens in Bedroom"
+title: Survey Unveils What Happens in Bedroom
 date: 2004-04-20 -0800
 comments: true
 disqus_identifier: 343
 categories: []
+redirect_from: "/archive/2004/04/19/survey-unveils-what-happens-in-bedroom.aspx/"
 ---

 ![](/images/ikea.gif)This is the type of research that keeps the head of Ikea rich rich rich...